RaffaelSchemmer/SistemaVotacaoMostraCetec/README.md

 - **`POST /repositories/:id/like`**: The route must increase the "likes" number of repository chosen through `id` present in route parameters, for each call on this route, the number of likes must be increased by 1;

+## ✅&nbsp; Requirements to Installing the Application

-## :computer: Installing Requirements
+## :computer: Requirements to Running the Application

+- Server with IPv4 static in Internet
+- Server that running Http Web Services (NGINX)
+Server with Php 5 or Later

-- Windows Xp or Later
+- Computer with Windows Xp or Later
-- Browser like Chrome or Internet Explorer
+- Computer with Browser like Chrome or Internet Explorer

+## ❤️&nbsp; Community and Contributions

+## 📫&nbsp; Have a question?
+Want to chat?
+Ran into a problem?

+## 🤝&nbsp; Found a bug?
+Missing a specific feature?

+---

-## :memo: License
+## 📘&nbsp; License

 This project uses MIT license.
 See the file [LICENSE](LICENSE) to more details.